PE

 Outside of their PE lessons, children have further opportunities for PE and sport, including tribal competitions, fitness activities in class and physical activities in their PSHE lessons.

 As part of our EYFS Physical Development curriculum, children are expected to be off the carpet and moving for two and a half hours per day.
-This includes free-flow play where children are able to take risks and put their motor skills to the test.
+This includes free-flow play where children are able to take risks and develop their Gross Motor skills.

 What PE skills and knowledge will my child learn at Pennoweth?